Meghan, Duchess of Sussex: Second marriage and motherhood

 In preparation for the wedding, the Archbishop of Canterbury, Justin Welby, baptized Markle and confirmed her in the Church of England on March 6, 2018.
 The private ceremony, performed with water from the River Jordan, took place in the Chapel Royal at St James's Palace.
+On the morning of the wedding, Queen Elizabeth II conferred the title of Duke of Sussex upon Harry; Markle became Duchess of Sussex through her marriage to him later that day.
 The marriage ceremony was held on May 19 at St George's Chapel, Windsor Castle.
 Her wedding dress was designed by Clare Waight Keller.
-Markle later revealed that there was a private exchange of vows three days earlier, with the Archbishop of Canterbury in the couple's garden.
-However, this private exchange of vows was not a legally recognized marriage.
+Markle later revealed that there had been a private exchange of vows three days earlier with the Archbishop of Canterbury in the couple's garden, although this exchange was not a legally recognized marriage.

-After the wedding, the Duke and Duchess lived at Nottingham Cottage in London, in the grounds of Kensington Palace.
+After the wedding, Meghan and Harry lived at Nottingham Cottage in London, on the grounds of Kensington Palace.
 In May 2018, it was reported that they had signed a two-year lease on Westfield Large, located on the Great Tew Estate in the Cotswolds.
 They gave up the lease after photos of the house and its interior were published by a paparazzi agency.
-The couple considered settling at the twenty-one room Apartment 1 within Kensington Palace, but moved to Frogmore Cottage in the Home Park of Windsor Castle instead.
-The Crown Estate refurbished the cottage at a cost of £2.4 million, paid out of the Sovereign Grant, with the Duke later reimbursing expenses beyond restoration and ordinary maintenance, a part of which was offset against rental payments that were due at the time.
+The couple considered settling in the twenty-one room Apartment 1 within Kensington Palace, but instead moved to Frogmore Cottage in the Home Park of Windsor Castle instead.
+The Crown Estate refurbished the cottage at a cost of £2.4 million, paid out of the Sovereign Grant, with Harry later reimbursing expenses beyond restoration and ordinary maintenance, a portion of which was offset against rental payments due at the time.

 Meghan gave birth to a son, Archie, on May 6, 2019.
-The Duke and Duchess of Sussex's office moved to Buckingham Palace and officially closed on March 31, 2020, when the Sussexes withdrew from undertaking official royal engagements.
-After some months in Canada and the United States, in June 2020, the couple bought a house on the former estate of Riven Rock, Montecito, California.
+Meghan and Harry's office moved to Buckingham Palace and officially closed on March 31, 2020, when they withdrew from undertaking official royal engagements.
+After some months in Canada and the United States, the couple bought a house in June 2020 on the former estate of Riven Rock, Montecito, California.
 The next month, Meghan suffered a miscarriage.
 She gave birth to a daughter, Lilibet, on June 4, 2021.
 Meghan later revealed that she had suffered from postpartum preeclampsia.
+In 2024, the couple reportedly acquired a property in Portugal, understood to be in the Melides area of the Alentejo coast, while retaining their home in Montecito.
+In August 2026, the couple relocated to the UK for an extended period and established a private residence outside London, while retaining their properties in California and Portugal.

-The Duke and Duchess have owned a Labrador named Pula and two Beagles named Guy and Mamma Mia.
-Meghan previously owned a Labrador-German Shepherd cross named Bogart.
+Meghan and Harry have owned a Labrador named Pula and two Beagles named Guy and Mamma Mia.
+She previously owned a Labrador-German Shepherd cross named Bogart.